Dr. Gary Tanchak, D.C.

 Noise

 The Achedaway Pro is likely the quietest massage gun we’ve seen yet.
-It’s almost the standout feature about it.
-If you didn’t like anything else about this gun, you’ll like how quiet it is.
+It’s almost the standout feature.
+If you don’t like anything else about this gun, you’ll like how quiet it is.

 We didn’t have to raise our voices while using it.
-In fact, we did a comparison with all the Theraguns (Pro, Elite, and Prime), and none even comes close to rivaling the Achedaway Pro.
+In fact, we compared all the Theraguns (Pro, Elite, and Prime), and none even comes close to rivaling the Achedaway Pro.
 Even the Hypervolt Plus sounded a bit loud in comparison.

 It’s almost as quiet as some of the best mini massage guns.
 It’s advertised as 35-55dB (depending on speed).
-We were able to confirm that it starts at 55dB to slightly over 65dB.
+We confirmed that it starts at 55dB and is slightly over 65 dB.
 It also doesn’t rattle much when pressed against the skin.

-It does however, transfer the vibrations to the handle which makes our case for a rubber handle.
+However, it transfers the vibrations to the handle, making our case for a rubber handle.

 Price, Warranty, Where to Buy?

-They also have an interesting package where you can buy Achedaway Pro with a spare battery, and that would cost you $309 with the MGA60 coupon applied.
+They also have an interesting package where you can buy Achedaway Pro with a spare battery, costing you $309 with the MGA60 coupon applied.

-We recommend you buy it from their website if only to support this aspiring brand.
-Also, while there you can read first-hand reviews from satisfied customers.
+We recommend you buy it from their website to support this aspiring brand.
+Also, while there, you can read first-hand reviews from satisfied customers.

 The Achedaway Pro comes with a 2-year warranty, which exceeds the industry standard of just one year, putting it on par with the warranty offered for the Theragun Pro.
 While it doesn’t offer a lifetime warranty like Ekrin, the 2-year warranty of the Achedaway Pro is a strong testament to its quality and durability.